Strategy is the backbone for any business whether the business is online or offline. Business…

 In today’s topic, we will debunk it for good.

 The Truth: Links are very much alive and aren’t any close to dying.

 Suppose you have the best content in the world but no links, your website will get zero visibility.
-For a better visibility, you need links to reach maximum users.
+For better visibility, you need links to reach maximum users.